Business Advice from Birds

 Your lift is your enthusiasm, plan, knowledge, team, coach, mentor, systems and all the tools that support your business.
 The thrust is your focused actions that create momentum toward your goal.

-Now consider the load and drag…distractions, busy work, fear, resistance, conflict, procrastination.
+Now consider the load and drag…distractions, busy work, fear, resistance, conflict, toxic employees, procrastination.

 When load and drag are greater than lift plus thrust, your business stalls, stagnates or fails.
 You miss opportunities, fall short of your goal, and probably lose money.

-This is a great time of year for you to be airborne to reach your goals.
+Now is a good time to make sure that you will be airborne for the rest of the year to reach your goals.

 Time to boost your lift and thrust and cut down on the load and drag.
 It’s the time when you really must simplify what you do, laser focus on your end-of-year goal, and step into the prosperous life you wanted when you started your business.

-We’re down to four critical months.
-Four months to close your revenue gap or accelerate beyond your target.
-Four months to put aside the things that are “nice” to do in favor of only the critical things to do.
+Half the year is almost gone.
+Take time now to close your revenue gap or accelerate beyond your target.
+Put aside the things that are “nice” to do in favor of only the critical things to do.

-Your plan for the next four months is simple.
+Your plan for the next few weeks is simple.
 We call it the Critical Success Factor Formula.
 Maybe we should nickname it the Hummingbird Formula:

 - Write down your goal (measurable)